Garden hose: Standards and connectors

 The US standard was defined by NFPA 1963, "Standard for Fire Hose Connections", then later by ANSI-ASME B1.20.7, which specifies 1+1/16 in diameter straight (non-tapered) thread with a pitch of 11.5 threads per inch (TPI).
 The female thread is abbreviated FHT (for "female hose thread"), and the male part is abbreviated MHT (for "male hose thread").
 This fitting is used with 1/2-inch, 5/8-inch, and 3/4-inch hoses.

 In other countries, a British Standard Pipe (BSP) thread is used, which is 3/4 in and 14 TPI (male part outside diameter is 26.441 mm).
 The GHT and BSP standards are not compatible, and attempting to connect a GHT hose to a BSP fitting, or vice versa, will damage the threads.

+The connector threads are not tapered, and do not seal against leaks.
+Instead, a pliable rubber or plastic gasket (often ambiguously called a "garden hose washer") seals the connection against leakage.
+A variant of this gasket also incorporates a fine-meshed metal or plastic screen to filter out small particles of dirt that may be present in the flowing stream of water.
+The purpose of this filter is to intercept debris which could otherwise clog the small openings used to disperse a spray of water from various garden sprayers and sprinklers.

-Various adaptors made of metal or plastic are available to interconnect GHT, BSP, NPT, hose barb, and quick connect fittings.
+Adaptors made of metal or plastic are available to interconnect GHT, BSP, NPT, hose barb, and quick-connect fittings.